mdditt2000/kubernetes-1-19/cis 2.5/ipam-infoblox/README.md

 CIS 2.5 provides two deployment for using the F5 IPAM controller

-* ip-range - ip-range parameter holds the IP address ranges and from this range, it creates a pool of IP address range which gets allocated to the corresponding hostname in the virtual server CRD
+* ip-range - this parameter holds the IP address ranges and from this range, it creates a pool of IP address range which gets allocated to the corresponding hostname in the virtual server CRD
 * infoblox-labels - infoblox labels holds the mappings for infoblox's netView, dnsView and CIDR

 In this user-guide we are using the deployment options of Infoblox